ConnerGrice/Geant4-Development/README.md

 - The back top corner represents (0,0)
 - Increase in positive z direction until 999
 - Increases in negative y driection until 459 (relative to stave 0 or 5)

+### First Digitisation Test

+After setting up what I thought was correct to get the 3D coordinates of the pixel that was hit, I did a test firing a single particle along the x axis from the origin.
+This resulted in the particle missing both B and D staves but passing directly though a unit in stave C.

+Results:

+- Exact Position (mm): 		(44.5373,-1.0764e-05,-4.07475e-05)
+- Digitised Position (mm): 	(44.5123,13.785,-9.195)

+This indicates that by calulations for the X value is correct, only being off by 25um.
+THis is correct because the exact point is actaully the point at which the particle exists the pixel, which is 50um thick.
+Therefore, the centre of the pixel would actaully be at 25um.